-A student seeking to reestablish eligibility of financial aid may do so by:
+A student seeking to reestablish eligibility for financial aid may do so by:

-- Achieving the required G.P.A. or completion requirements as outlined in Section 20.1.

-- Appealing the Financial Aid decision.
+- Achieving the required GPA or completion/pace requirements as outlined in Section 9.1. - Appealing the Financial Aid decision with the Director of Financial Aid as described in the following section.
+A student with an approved appeal will be placed on a one semester probation period while seeking to meet the terms of his or her appeal.

-- 1.2.3 Appeal Process
+9.2.3 Appeal Process

-Any student denied financial aid who can prove special circumstances pertaining to his/her case, may appeal the decision denying aid.
-Students can use the Satisfactory Progress Appeal Form.
-This should be turned into the Financial Aid Office.
-The Director of Financial Aid will talk to the Vice President of Enrollment Management if they have any questions or concerns.
-If this appeal is denied then the student can turn in another appeal that will be taken to the Scholarship Committee.
-The decision of the Scholarship Committee is final.
+Any student denied financial aid due to failure to meet SAP standards after the warning period that can prove special circumstances pertaining to his/her case may appeal the decision denying aid.
+Students can use the Satisfactory Progress Appeal Form which can be obtained from the Financial Aid Office.
+Developing an academic plan for getting on track with SAP standards may be a required part of any appeal.
+The Director of Financial Aid may consult the Vice President of Enrollment Management or Academic Dean with any questions or concerns relating to your appeal.
+If this appeal is denied, the student can turn in another appeal that will be taken to the Scholarship/Financial Aid Committee.
+The decision of the Scholarship/Financial Aid Committee is final.